 2. Then I fry my tortilla on low heat.
 It’s important to make sure the heat is low because otherwise the spices from the hot sauce will make you cough! lol

-3. Also feel free to use a parantha or roti instead!
+3. Also feel free to use a paratha or roti instead!
+Storage: Store potato filling for 2–3 days.
+Reheat with a splash of water to restore creaminess.